-Under the key areas of learning, there are a large number of achievement objectives that describe what students should be able to do or know as they move through year levels, to do with health and physical education more broadly.
-These are set out in Appendix 1 of the evaluation report.
+Under the key areas of learning, there are a large number achievement objectives that describe what students should be able to do or know as they move through year levels, to do with health and physical education more broadly.
+These are set out in Appendix 1.
 Some of these achievement objectives include aspects of RSE.
 As is the case across the whole curriculum, achievement objectives become more complex as students move through year levels.